laucheukhim/instano/README.md

 instano.js - Instant NoScript Detection

 > instano.js is in Pre-Alpha stage.
 Development use only.
-Production use is discouraged at this stage.
+Production use is not recommended at this stage.

 instano.js allows you to instantly detect if JavaScript is disabled after the page is loaded.
 It modifies the standard `<noscript>` tags so that the messages inside can be shown immediately whenever JavaScript is disabled.